-With its relaxed vibe and a nice location close to the sea, Kōchi quickly turned out to be our favourite city on Shikoku.
+With its relaxed vibe and a nice location close to the sea, Kōchi quickly became our favourite city on Shikoku.
 Apart from that, there are lots of interesting historical sites, many of them connected to national hero Sakamoto Ryōma, who was born here.

 To see the most important sights in Kōchi, I recommend staying two days here, but it would be easy to stick around even longer.
 Here’s everything you need to know about visiting this beautiful city.